SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

     no more require a tag.
 An environment variable is defined in the Docker files to specify a role for each image.
 We will see later how use that.

-  - We expect, at least, in your report to see:
+  - We expect, at least, to see in your report:

     - An introduction describing briefly the lab